QconCAT Technology

 EMBO J. 2020 Feb 17;39(4) [PubMed]

-In this study, Trötschel et al. used a QconCAT from PolyQuant to absolutely quantify 19 proteins of a flagellar chemosensory signaling pathway from sperm of the sea urchin Arbacia punctulata.
+In this study, Trötschel et al. used a QconCAT from PolyQuant to absolutely quantify 19 proteins of a flagellar chemosensory signalling pathway from sperm of the sea urchin Arbacia punctulata.

 Eyers CE, Simpson DM, Wong SC, Beynon RJ, Gaskell SJ.